Invoice Finance Explained

 Invoice discounting

-In contrast to factoring, with invoice discounting you will still have to manage your own credit control processes.
-While this means that you will remain responsible for chasing payments, it does have the benefit of keeping your invoice finance facility confidential.
+In contrast to factoring, with invoice discounting, you will still have to manage your credit control processes.
+While this means that you will remain responsible for chasing payments, this does not have the benefit of keeping your invoice finance facility confidential.

 Are there any risks associated with invoice finance?

-We’ve already covered some of the advantages of invoice finance, primarily having access to the majority of an invoice within a matter of days and not having to take on extra liabilities or debt.
+We have covered some of the advantages of invoice finance, primarily having access to a large proportion of an invoice within a matter of days and not having to take on extra liabilities or debt.
 However, there are some key things to consider when choosing an invoice finance solution.

 Firstly, you may be concerned with potential damage to customer relationships if a third party manages credit control on your behalf.
 In this case, discounting would be preferable to factoring.